-A Claimant may, therefore, have to make enquiries to find out whom they should making a claim against.
+A claimant may, therefore, have to make enquiries to find out whom they should be making a claim against.

 Valuing the claim

-Insurers will often try to tempt a Claimant by making an offer to settle the claim quickly.
-This offer often be for much less than the actual value of the claim.
+Insurers will often try to tempt a claimant by making an offer to settle the claim quickly.
+This offer is often made for much less than the actual value of the claim.